mongst/vinlist2/README.md

 # vinlist2

 Simple android project utilizing Room as a database to store VINs (Vehicle Identification Numbers).

-Used multiple sources to complete differents parts of the project.
+Used multiple sources to complete different parts of the project.
+Writing first in java, and then rewriting in Kotlin as I having trouble with listeners in and understanding the more verbose java code.

-One totorial for creating multiple activities... another to get the database working.
+Open the project to the blank list view.
+Use the "+" floating action button to add a list (VIN / Notes) item to the MainActivity.
+Note: The VIN must be no shorter than 17 characters (a Toast wil warn you if its too short).

-Project is simple - it is the very beginning of a VIN (vehicle identificaion number) list - so it would ideally have the data entry limited to 17 characters - converted to all caps.
+To Edit/Update tap the entry and it will allow you to change the list item.
+The UI logic is a work in progress, but are straightforward.

-Open prject and see landing page - use "enter" to view the list page.
-Use the "+" floating action button to add a list item.
-Use the back button to navigate out of the app.
+The main page is a recycle view, so if you add enough items you can scroll down to view more.

-To delete all vins uninstall app.
+To delete all VINs uninstall app.